Carrooi/Node-DependencyInjection/README.md

 ### getFactory

-getFactory is almost the same like create method, but will return annonymous function, so if you then want to use it, you have to call it.
+getFactory is almost the same like create method, but will return anonymous function, so if you then want to use it, you have to call it.

 ```